subhasree2/Student-Report-Card-System/README.md

 # Student-Report-Card-System
-*A report card is used to assess student performance in education, sport, discipline, etc.
-*It is utilized in schools and education institutes almost everywhere.
+*A report card is used to assess student performance in education, sport, discipline, etc.\n *It is utilized in schools and education institutes almost everywhere.
 *This report card has been around for decades and will be around for years.
 *But the burden of organizing the report card by teaching professionals subsists.